cryptoparty/handbook/src/book.md

 Troubleshooting
 ---------------

-If you have problems starting Firefox, see [http://support.mozilla.com/kb/Firefox+will+not+start](http://support.mozilla.com/kb/Firefox+will+not+start)
+If you have problems starting Firefox, see [https://support.mozilla.com/kb/Firefox+will+not+start](https://support.mozilla.com/kb/Firefox+will+not+start)Extending Firefox
-Extending Firefox
 =================

 When you first download and install Firefox, it can handle basic browser tasks immediately.
 You can also add extra capabilities or change the way Firefox behaves by installing add-ons, small additions that extend Firefox's power.